johnkim76/ansibleapp/README.md

-# AnsibleApp
+# Ansible Playbook Bundle

-AnsibleApp is a lightweight application definition (meta-containers).
-AnsibleApp has the following features:
+Ansible Playbook Bundle (APB) is a lightweight application definition (meta-containers).
+APB has the following features:

 * Metadata contains list of required/optional parameters for use during deployment.